MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/strategy-for-versioning-guides.md

 ﻿---
 title: Versioning guides strategy
-description: Learn about setting up a strategy for versioning guides in a regulated industry ms.date: 03/21/2023 ms.topic: conceptual
+description: Learn about setting up a strategy for versioning guides in a regulated industry. ms.date: 03/21/2023 ms.topic: conceptual
 author: davepinch